mvsg2/mvsg2/README.md

 -->
 - 🔭 I’m currently working on Quantum Computing and AI-related projects
 - 🌱 I’m currently learning everything I can in the areas of Computer Vision, Natural Language Processing, Quantum Machine Learning
-- 👯 I’m looking to collaborate on any revolutionary ideas that benefit the world in the loong run
+- 👯 I’m looking to collaborate on any revolutionary ideas that benefit the world in the long run (open to all kinds)
 - 📫 How to reach me: [My LinkedIn Profile](https://www.linkedin.com/in/sai-ganesh-manda-bo2002/)